Money & Subsidies

 Common Mistakes to Avoid

-Mistake 1: Not depositing the full CDA matching amount Every dollar you leave unmatched is free money you are leaving on the table.
-Even if money is tight, prioritise filling the CDA cap.
+Mistake 1: Not depositing the full CDA matching amount.
+Every dollar you leave unmatched is free money you're walking away from.
+Even if things are tight, prioritise filling the CDA cap.
+We cut back on other things for a few months to make this happen, and it was absolutely worth it.

-Mistake 2: Forgetting to enrol in the scheme The Baby Bonus does not happen automatically.
-You must enrol through LifeSG.
-Do it during birth registration so you do not forget.
+Mistake 2: Forgetting to enrol in the scheme.
+The Baby Bonus doesn't happen automatically — you must enrol through LifeSG.
+Do it during birth registration so you don't forget.
+Hospital staff will usually prompt you, but don't rely on that.

-Mistake 3: Not knowing what CDA can pay for Many parents pay childcare fees in cash without realising the CDA can cover it.
-Use the Baby Bonus website to check the full list of approved institutions.
+Mistake 3: Not knowing what CDA can pay for.
+So many parents pay childcare fees in cash without realising the CDA covers it.
+Check the Baby Bonus website for the full list of approved institutions.

-Mistake 4: Not planning for subsequent children The benefits increase significantly for 3rd and subsequent children.
-If you are considering a larger family, the financial support is notably more generous.
+Mistake 4: Not planning for subsequent children.
+The benefits jump significantly for 3rd and subsequent children.
+If you're thinking about a larger family, the financial support is notably more generous.

 Timeline Checklist for New Parents